-Dr. Walter Stroupe Chairperson 525 Wallace Hall (304) 766-3315 wstroupe@wvstateu.edu
+Dr. Walter Stroupe Graduate Coordinator 525 Wallace Hall (304) 766-3315 wstroupe@wvstateu.edu

 The Master of Science degree in Criminal Justice Administration prepares students for careers in the field of criminal justice, and will enhance the careers of those already in the field.
-The program is designed as a cohort group to be completed within six semesters and includes an internship and final paper in the last semester.
+The program is designed to be completed within six semesters and includes a comprehensive final.
 There are 12 required courses for a total of 36 hours.
 Students will be required to take two courses per semester for six consecutive semesters.
 These courses focus on administration, management, policymaking, law and ethics.

-- An undergraduate degree from an accredited college or university in a criminal justice, law enforcement or related field. - Satisfactory completion of an undergraduate or graduate course in research methods and/or statistics prior to admission to the program. - Students who have an undergraduate GPA of 3.0 or better will be exempt from the Millers Anologe Examination. - A minimum overall GPA of 2.7 on a 4.0 point scale with a MAT score of 380 or: - O GPA of 2.6 and MAT score of 385 - o GPA of 2.5 and MAT score of 390 - GPA under 2.5 and MAT score of 400 who demonstrate exceptional circumstances with approval of three of the graduate faculty - GRE General Test Scores and/or Miller's Analogies test score at the 50th percentile. - TOEFL Scores for students whose native language is not English. - Three letters of recommendation that address the applicant's academic competencies, work performance and fitness to pursue this graduate degree. - Satisfactory performance on Preadmission Interview.
+- An undergraduate degree from an accredited college or university in a criminal justice, law enforcement or related field. - Satisfactory completion of an undergraduate or graduate course in research methods and/or statistics prior to admission to the program. - Students who have an undergraduate GPA of 3.0 or better will be exempt from the Millers Anologe Examination. - A minimum overall GPA of 2.7 on a 4.0 point scale with a MAT score of 380 or: - o GPA of 2.6 and MAT score of 385 - o GPA of 2.5 and MAT score of 390 - GPA under 2.5 and MAT score of 400 who demonstrate exceptional circumstances with approval of three of the graduate faculty - GRE General Test Scores and/or Miller's Analogies test score at the 50th percentile. - TOEFL Scores for students whose native language is not English. - Three letters of recommendation that address the applicant's academic competencies, work performance and fitness to pursue this graduate degree. - Satisfactory performance on Preadmission Interview.